sumeetpalsingh/sumeetpalsingh.github.io/_pages/meetings.md

 featured_image: /images/demo/meeting_header.jpg
 ---

-## ULB Single-cell Meetup (December, 2019)
+## ULB Single-cell Meetup (March, 2020)

 A single-cell user and interest group meetup!

-A monthly platform for obtaining feedback on project setup, analysis; logistics for single-cell experiment, new tool development and most importantly, debugging not-so-good experiments.
+A platform for obtaining feedback on project setup, analysis; logistics for single-cell experiment, new tool development and most importantly, debugging not-so-good experiments.

 The meetup will be in conjugation with the Gosselies campus, and we hope to bring all the expertise and interest in single-cell at ULB under one roof for an evening.

-**_First Edition_**
+**_Second Edition_**

-Date: 19 December, 2019 (Thursday)
+Date: 19 March, 2020 (Thursday)

 Time: 16:00 onwards